Fabulous2199/Laetus/README.md

 # Laetus
-The Latin word "Laetus" means 'Colourful'.
+The Latin word "Laetus" means 'Colourful' or 'delightful'.
 This is a mod that adds some great things to the game called Minecraft!